 - A good camera (seriously!
 You’ll regret it later if you don’t have one!)

 - At least one nice outfit for baby

 Who to invite:

-- Anyone particularly close to the baby (e.g., grandparents) who might want a chance to hold the baby while s/he’s warm (the baby will look and feel just like s/he’s sleeping at first)
+- Anyone particularly close to the baby (e.g., grandparents) who might want a chance to hold the baby while they are still warm (the baby will look and feel just like they are sleeping at first)

 - A professional stillborn photographer from Now I Lay Me Down To Sleep

 - Have the birth you were planning to have (i.e., if you were going to birth vaginally, don’t ask for a C-section unless it’s medically necessary.
 You will be glad later to have honored your child with the birth you wanted to give them, and it won’t be nearly as traumatizing or terrifying as you imagine – most mothers describe their birth experience as unexpectedly beautiful, even knowing that their baby wouldn’t be alive when they arrived)

 - Prepare yourself for the physical postpartum process you are still going to have to go through.
 Bodily has a beautiful Stillbirth Box that does a lot of the thinking for you.

 - Hold your baby and spend at least a few minutes in awe, inspecting every inch of their wonderful little body